Copp’s late goal lifts Jets to 4-3 win over Blue Jackets

+WINNIPEG, Manitoba (AP) — Jets coach Paul Maurice was thankful it wasn’t his team that made such an untimely mistake.

-WINNIPEG, Manitoba (AP) — Andrew Copp scored with 1:54 left to lift the Winnipeg Jets to a 4-3 victory over the Columbus Blue Jackets on Saturday night.
+Andrew Copp scored with 1:54 left to lift Winnipeg to a 4-3 victory over Columbus on Saturday night.
+Blue Jackets goalie Elvis Merzlikins tried to clear the puck up the middle of the ice but Copp knocked it down and put it in.

+“I’m glad it was theirs.
+Really glad it was theirs,” Maurice replied when asked what he was thinking after Merzlikins committed the costly turnover.

+Columbus coach John Tortorella wasn’t in the mood to talk about the play.
+As he walked toward reporters for his postgame interview session, he told them not to ask him about the goal.

 Nikolaj Ehlers scored his team-leading 11th goal for Winnipeg.
 Blake Wheeler had a goal and an assist, and Mathieu Perreault also scored.